 NEGOTIATED PROVISIONS.
 This Agreement shall not be construed more strictly against one party than against the other merely by virtue of the fact that it may have been prepared by counsel for one of the Parties, it being acknowledged that each party has contributed substantially and materially to the preparation of this Agreement.

 LEGAL COUNSEL.
-The District’s general counsel, Snow Jensen & Reece (“SJR”), has drafted this Agreement in connection with the District’s anticipated issuance of a bond to pay for the Public Infrastructure.
+The District’s general counsel, Snow Jensen & Reece (“SJR”), has drafted this Agreement in connection with the District’s anticipated issuance of a bond to pay for the Financed Infrastructure.
 District and Developer acknowledge that they are aware that SJR has represented and is representing both District and Developer in matters related to the Project, but that this Agreement has been prepared by SJR on behalf of the District.
 Each of the District and Developer, having been advised thereof, by signing this Agreement give their informed and express written consent to SJR’s preparation of this Agreement on the District’s behalf, and waive any conflict which may arise or exist as the result of the same.
 By executing this Agreement, Developer acknowledges that it has been advised to obtain its own independent legal counsel to advise it with respect to this Agreement and its legal effect, and also acknowledges that it has had ample opportunity to seek independent legal counsel and waives the right to do so if executing this Agreement prior to obtaining such counsel.

 COUNTERPART EXECUTION.
 This Agreement may be executed in several counterparts, each of which may be deemed an original, but all of which together shall constitute one and the same instrument.
 Executed copies hereof may be delivered by facsimile or email of a PDF document, and, upon receipt, shall be deemed originals and binding upon the signatories hereto, and shall have the full force and effect of the original for all purposes, including the rules of evidence applicable to court proceedings.